maxgoetz/Tetrashell/README.md

    ╚═╝   ╚══════╝   ╚═╝   ╚═╝  ╚═╝╚═╝  ╚═╝╚══════╝╚═╝  ╚═╝╚══════╝╚══════╝╚══════╝

-Tetrashell is a command line interface that allows you to perform many different functions on a tetris quicksave.
+Tetrashell is a command line interface coded in vim that allows you to perform many different functions on a tetris quicksave.

 Available Commands:
 1. **Rank**